Frequently Asked Questions

 ensuring websites are respecting the privacy of the Orion user.

-components to ensure speed, familiar look & feel and deep integration with native
+components to ensure speed, familiar look & feel of a Mac app and deep integration with native

 How fast is Orion?